 Any drawbacks to blogging?

-You can put to much pressure on your self to create posts or social media content.
+You can put too much pressure on your self to create posts or social media content.
 You can spend a lot of time and effort and not get back much financial reward.
 Know your limits, if you work and have a busy social life and (or!) family then it will be unrealistic to blog every day.
 I can only fit 1-2 blog posts in a month and then rest of the time is spent on little snippets of social media.
 This helps to build my followers so when I do publish a post I have the followers to see and read it!
 Having a co blogger works well as the pressure is not just on one person to create the content.
 Why not find a partner or a little group to set up a blog together.
 It is also good to get your co partner or little group to proof read your posts, get feedback and learn from each other.

 It can also be disheartening when you are challenged on your views on social media, but take time to respond with an appropriate answer and always be polite and remember your code of conduct!
 Remember as a dietitian you are not a jack of all nutrition trades, know your limits and refer on to a dietitian who specialises in that field.
+Include a social media policy in your disclaimer section that sets out how you will respond on social media.